woodchucks-2014/Thoughtly/README.md

-Discoveree
+Thoughtly
 ==========
-(Working Title)

-Discoveree is a topic exploration website and Chome extension.
+Thoughtly is a topic exploration website and Chome extension.

 Have you ever found an article on a topic of interest, but did not have the time to finish reading the article or explore the topic in greater detail?

-With Discoveree, users can easily mark topics of interest and return to them later.
-Discoveree takes the topic, and searches for relevant information using the following APIs:
+With Thoughtly, users can easily mark topics of interest and return to them later.
+Thoughtly takes the topic, and searches for relevant information using the following APIs:

 * Freebase
 * TED Talks